 A: Hard for me to say.
 I never weighed them.
 I know that we used 1 to say that they must weigh a ton, but I don't know what that 2 means.
-3 Q: So, what safety measures did you put in place with respect to 4 those machines?
+3 Q: So, what safety measures did you put in place with respect 4 to those machines?
 5 A: We put up the warning signs that warned them to unplug the 6 machines if they were going to be loading or unloading those 7 machines.
 8 Q: Why did you think that was appropriate?
 9 A: I believe in simple is better, and the simplest way to avoid 10 anything going wrong while someone was inside one of those machines 11 12 was to make sure they could not turn on, and the simplest way to do that was to make sure they couldn't get power.
 So, that's what 13 we did.
 Safety is 99% common sense, and there isn't much you can 14 do if your employees are going to violate the rules.
 15 Q: Do you know if the employees followed that instruction?
 16 A: I can't promise you that we got 100% compliance, it's amazing 17 what they will try to get away with to hit one of their productivity 18 bonuses, but as far as I know they were following the instructions.
-19 Q: Productivity bonuses?
-20 A: Once we got the stone washed jeans contract we started offering 21 an additional \$500 at the end of each week for the employee that 22 made the most jeans that week.
+19 I know that I personally saw some employees unplugging machines 20 as they were instructed when I would walk the floor.
+21 Q: Productivity bonuses?
+22 A: Once we got the stone washed jeans contract we started offering 23 an additional \$500 at the end of each week for the employee that 24 LEGAL SERVICES made the most jeans that week.
 Pretty effective.
-Cash is a 23 remarkable motivator.
-24

-Q: Did Jordan Wick ever get one of those bonuses?
-1 A: More than one.
+Cash is a 1 remarkable motivator.
+2 Q: Did Jordan Wick ever get one of those bonuses?
+3 A: More than one.
 Jordan was a really hard and fast worker.
-So, I 2 know that Jordan got that bonus at least four or five times.
-3 Q: What about Tad Thomas?
-4 A: Not that I'm aware of.
-Maybe he would've gotten one that week 5 when he burned up those jeans but Jordan put an end to that I 6 suppose.
-7 Q: Were you able to earn bonuses based on profits from the 8 stonewashed jeans?
-9 A: Yes, but that did not have any effect on my work and certainly 10 not on maintaining our standard of safety.
-11 Q: You said you had monthly safety meetings, what were those like?
-12 A: Nothing fancy.
-I would remind them to look at and review the 13 MSDS sheets.
+So, I 4 know that Jordan got that bonus at least four or five times.
+5 Q: What about Tad Thomas?
+6 A: Not that I'm aware of.
+Maybe he would've gotten one that week 7 when he burned up those jeans but Jordan put an end to that I 8 suppose.
+9 10 Q: Were you able to earn bonuses based on profits from the stonewashed jeans?
+11 A: Yes, but that did not have any effect on my work and certainly 12 not on maintaining our standard of safety.
+13 Q: You said you had monthly safety meetings, what were those like?
+14 15 A: Nothing fancy.
+I would remind them to look at and review the MSDS sheets.
 I would remind them to follow all the warning signs.
-14 I would ask them if there were any issues they needed to report.
-15 Stuff like that.
-It was more of a way of just reminding everyone 16 to be smart and be careful.
+16 I would ask them if there were any issues they needed to report.
+17 Stuff like that.
+It was more of a way of just reminding everyone 18 to be smart and be careful.
 Don't do anything stupid.
-17 Q: What instructions, if any, had Perry Perkins given you regarding 18 safety?
-19 A: Just that it was a priority and I needed to make sure the floor 20 was safe.
+19 Q: What instructions, if any, had Perry Perkins given you regarding 20 safety?
+21 A: Just that it was a priority and I needed to make sure the floor 22 was safe.
 And it was as long as employees acted the right way.
-21 Q: I'm showing you what has been marked as Exhibit 15, what is 22 this?
-23
+23 Q: I'm showing you what has been marked as Exhibit 15, what is 24 this?
+25